-The revised Industrial OSH Act, which went into force in April 2006, stipulates, without penalty, that employer should make an effort to implement RA.
-JISHA conducts the following training courses in order to develop human resources needed to implement RA based on the Guidelines for Risk Assessment published by the MHLW in March 2006, besides that, in order to introduce, set up, and operate OSHMS properly based on the Revised Guidelines for OSH Management Systems, published by the MHLW.
+The revision in 2005 of the Industrial OSH Act, which went into force in April 2006, stipulates that the employer shall make an effort to implement RA.
+JISHA conducts the following training courses in order to develop human resources needed to implement RA based on the Guidelines for Risk Assessment published by the MHLW in March 2006, besides that, to introduce, set up, and operate OSHMS properly based on the Revised Guidelines for OSH Management Systems, published by the MHLW.
 Figure 1 below shows the Flowchart of RA.